Jogurat/battleships/README.md

 On the game page, you will be prompted to play the game (aha!).

+The orange-ish pink tiles represent your ship tiles.
 You play by clicking on the tile you wish to sink your enemy on.
 ![game1](assets/screenshots/game1.png)